ubc-library-rc/qgis-walkability/index.md

 <br>
 By the end of this workshop you will be able to:

-- build expressions to extract spatial data
+- build expressions to extract information from spatial data
-- join spatial layers both by attribute and by location
+- join layers both by attribute and by location
-- perform mathematical operations on attribute tables using the Field Calculator tool
+- perform mathematical operations on attribute tables
-- visualize the results of network analysis
+- visualize the results of a network analysis
 <br>

 ## BEFORE the workshop
 Before taking this workshop, make sure you have a recent version of QGIS installed on your computer.
 You can download the software application directly from [qgis.org](https://qgis.org/en/site/forusers/download.html).
 In most cases, you'll want to download and install the **Long term release** instead of the latest release.
 This will give you most of the functionality you'll need, without encountering the software bugs of newly released versions.

 QGIS is a popular desktop GIS software, and considered a **f**ree and **o**pen **s**ource **s**oftware **(FOSS)** with a very active development community.
-The QGIS [user manual](https://docs.qgis.org/3.22/en/docs/user_manual/index.html) provides extensive documentation should you be interested in learning more on your own.
+The QGIS [user manual](https://docs.qgis.org/3.28/en/docs/user_manual/index.html) provides extensive documentation should you be interested in learning more on your own.

 <br>